 5. Jacob’s Well of Texas

-Jacob’s Well is a perennial karstic (see notes 1) spring in the Texas Hill Country cave that descends vertically for about 30 feet (9.1 meters), then continues downward at an angle through a series of silted chambers separated by narrow restrictions, finally reaching an average depth of 120 feet (37 meters).
+The mouth of the spring, often mistaken for a well due to its appearance, is an opening in the creek bed that is about 12 feet (about 3.6 meters) in diameter.
+The water in Jacob’s Well flows from an extensive network of underwater caves.
+The spring’s main cavern descends vertically for about 30 feet (9.1 meters), then continues downward at an angle through a series of silted chambers separated by narrow restrictions, finally reaching an average depth of about 120 feet (37 meters).

 For most of the year, anyone foolish enough to enter the waters would be instantly swept to their deaths.
-But in the dry season (usually between September and November), the reduced water levels create the world’s highest and most amazing infinity pool: the Devil’s Swimming Pool.
+But in the dry season (usually between September and November), the reduced water levels create the world’s highest and most amazing infinity pool: the Devil’s Pool (also known as the Devil’s Swimming Pool).
 It is formed by a rock barrier at the edge of the falls.
-If you do not something foolish, it is safe to swim in it if the water levels are reduced enough.
+If you do not do something foolish, it is safe to swim in it if the water levels are reduced enough.

 7. The Door to Hell of Turkmenistan

 The diameter of the crater is 69 meters (226 feet), and its depth is 30 meters (98 feet).
-Today, the crater is a popular tourist attraction.
+It emits a mesmerizing glow that is particularly striking at night.

 8. The Devil’s Kettle of Minnesota